-- · Microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, that can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, may come from a variety dard for arsenic, it does contain low levels of arsenic.
+While your drinking water meets the federal and state standard for arsenic, it does contain low levels of arsenic.
 The arsenic standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
 The U.S. Environmental Protection Agency continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.